TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-4-Azure-cost-mng.md

 `Pay-as-you-go` subscription;
 Where you pay for what you've used.

-Azure geeft de volgende principes om succesvol je kosten te reduceren:
+Azure provides the following principles to successfully reduce your costs:

-- Plan (Planning)
+- Planning
-- Zichtbaarheid (Visibility)
+- Visibility
-- Verantwoording (Accountability)
+- Accountability
-- Optimalisatie (Optimization)
+- Optimization
-- Iteratie (Iteration)
+- Iteration

-De Total Cost of Ownership (TCO) wordt gebruikt om te berekenen hoeveel een infrastructuur kost als het op de traditionele manier gehost wordt.
-Met de TCO-calculator kan je de kosten van een traditionele infrastructuur vergelijken met de kosten voor dezelfde infrastructuur op Azure.
+The Total Cost of Ownership (TCO) is used to calculate how much an infrastructure costs when hosted in the traditional way.
+With the TCO calculator you can compare the costs of a traditional infrastructure with the costs for the same infrastructure on Azure.

 ![costmng](../00_includes/Week4-Azure-costmng-02.png)